asfistonlavie/HPRCv2_MEI/README.md

 Authors : Anna-Sophie Fiston-Lavier, Capucine Mayoud, Shadi Yacoub

 Acknowledgments : Human Pangenome Reference Consortium (HPRC) for MEI data standards and resources

-Frequently asked questions

-Q: Can I use this with non-human genomes?

-A: Yes!
-Modify the genome ID pattern in parse_haplotype() function to match your naming convention.

-Q: How do I add more frequency categories?

-A: Modify the categorize_frequency() function to add more thresholds.

-Q: Can I run this in batch mode?

-A: Yes, using a shell script:
-bash

-for genomes in genomes_*.txt; do
-    python mei_cumulative_analysis.py -g $genomes -m mei_data.txt
-done

-Q: Does it support gzipped input files?

-A: Currently no, but you can pre-process: bash

-gunzip -c mei_data.txt.gz > mei_data.txt
-python mei_cumulative_analysis.py -g genomes.txt -m mei_data.txt

-Q: How can I customize the HTML report?

-A: Modify the generate_html_report() function - it's pure Python string formatting.

-Q: Can I integrate this into Snakemake/Nextflow?

-A: Yes!
-Example workflows are provided in the workflows/ directory.
-Support
-Getting help

-    Documentation: Read this README carefully

-    Issues: Search existing issues on GitHub

-    Examples: Check the examples/ directory

-    Email: contact@annasophie.fr (for urgent matters)

-Reporting bugs

-When reporting bugs, please include: markdown

-**Description:**
-Clear description of the issue

-**Steps to reproduce:**
-1. Run command: `python mei_cumulative_analysis.py -g test.txt -m data.txt`
-2. See error: [error message]

-**Expected behavior:**
-What should happen

-**Environment:**
-- OS: [e.g., Ubuntu 20.04]
-- Python version: [e.g., 3.9.5]
-- Package versions: [output of pip list]

-**Additional context:**
-Sample of input files (if possible)

-Feature requests

-Feature requests are welcome!
-Please include:

-    Clear description of the feature

-    Use case and motivation

-    Proposed implementation (if any)

-    Alternatives considered

-Code of conduct

-This project adheres to a standard code of conduct.
-Please:

-    Be respectful and inclusive

-    Provide constructive feedback

-    Accept different viewpoints

-    Focus on what's best for the community

-Changelog format

-Entries use the following format: text

-## [version] - YYYY-MM-DD

-### Added
-- New features

-### Changed
-- Changes to existing functionality

-### Deprecated
-- Soon-to-be removed features

-### Removed
-- Removed features

-### Fixed
-- Bug fixes

-### Security
-- Security fixes